-In September 2013, construction was completed on approximately 1.25 miles of new roadway from the intersection of Crittenden Drive and Park Boulevard south to Wabasso Avenue.
-The construction of the new roadway eliminated the second – and final – pinch point, which allows for the completion of Taxiway Alpha.
+North Connector: In September 2013, construction was completed on approximately 1.25 miles of new roadway from the intersection of Crittenden Drive and Park Boulevard south to Wabasso Avenue, which eliminated the second – and final – pinch point and allowed Taxiway Alpha to be completed.

-The third and final phase includes replacing the Woodlawn Overpass.
-It is currently being designed and could begin as early as FY 2016 (July 1, 2015 – June 30, 2016).
+Woodlawn Overpass: This third and final phase includes replacing the Woodlawn Overpass.
+The project is being designed and construction could begin as early as FY 2016 (July 1, 2015 – June 30, 2016).

 Taxiway Alpha is complete.
 In addition to relocating sections of Crittenden Drive, it was necessary to relocate FedEx’s aircraft parking area and the company’s feeder-truck and employee parking lots to construct the taxiway.